openmpf/openmpf-docker/components/cpp_executor/README.md

 # Set the COMPONENT_LOG_NAME environment variable so that your component's log file can be
 # printed to standard out when running the image.
+The log name is defined in plugin-files/config/Log4cxxConfig.xml.
 ENV COMPONENT_LOG_NAME my-face-detection.log

 # Copy only the files the component will need at runtime from the build stage.
 # This line also copies over the libraries that your component links to.
-# One of the things that build-component.sh does is collect the libraries your component links to.
+# Note that running build-component.sh in the first stage collected those libraries for you.
 COPY --from=build_component $BUILD_DIR/plugin/MyFaceDetection $INSTALL_DIR

 # Copy over the library containing your component's compiled code.